 Did you know that the Netherlands used to have its own legal cocaine factory in Amsterdam?
 Did you know that 99% of all coffeeshops get their cannabis from illegal growers?
 Did you know that addiction-care is free here?
 And did you know that the Netherlands is one of the biggest XTC producing countries in the world?

-Learn more about drugs in Amsterdam during our awesome Amsterdam Drugs Tour.
-A licensed guide gives an informative tour and explains the liberal Drug policy.
-The tour cost 19,50 euro and takes 1,5 hours.BOOK A TOUR >
+Learn more about drugs in Amsterdam during our interesting Amsterdam Drugs Tour.
+A licensed guide gives an informative tour and explains the liberal drug policy.
+It takes about 1,5 hours and contains great highlights in the city centre.BOOK A TOUR >

 Others also read the 10 Best Coffeeshops in Amsterdam and 10 Laws in Amsterdam Red Light District and 10 Things You Must Know About Magic Truffles in Amsterdam.